 We are a society focused on results — how much weight have I lost, what grade did she get on her final, was he accepted into his first choice college?

 Rarely do we take the time to recognize the effort behind them.
-When I grew up, I remember hearing, “I’m sorry you didn’t get the part you want, but the important thing is that you tried.”
+When I grew up, I heard, “I’m sorry you didn’t get the part you wanted, but the important thing is that you tried.”
 Parents, when was the last time you said something like that?

 In one of her articles, North Coast Education Services’ founder Carole Richards explores both effort and intelligence.
 Which do you think is better?

 Effort vs Intelligence … Which is More Important?

 by Carole Richards

 You have known since he could barely walk and talk that “Johnny” is very smart … you think he is gifted.
 Regularly you praise him for his intelligence.
 “Wow, you held your spoon,” or “Great, you said a real sentence.”
 As Johnny grew, he won the science fair prize or he is the star on his baseball team.
 He is so smart.